 Every year, as rising seniors look ahead to their applications, one big question looms: what should I write my college essay about?
-That’s hard enough (and for some helpful advice and tips, check out our 2020 College Essay Resource Center), but this year, that question has become even more complicated as many students wonder: should I write about COVID-19 and how it’s affected me?
+That’s hard enough (and for some helpful advice and tips, check out our College Essay Resource Center), but because of the pandemic that question has become even more complicated as many students wonder: should I write about COVID-19 and how it’s affected me?

 The answer?
 Maybe — but the key is using the right space on the application and approaching it in the right way.
 See below for three things to keep in mind.